Bulk versus surface: Nonuniversal partitioning of the topological magnetoelectric effect: Bulk phase diagram and polarization properties

 We can also evaluate the bulk magnetoelectric coefficient in Eq.~(\ref{alpha}) using a 3D tight-binding Hamiltonian \cite{mahon2023reconciling} obtained by regularizing Eq.~(\ref{Hamiltonian_dirac}) and employing the previously derived \cite{TME_TI_2008,Vanderbilt2009} linear response expression.
-As described above, in band insulators with TRS it has been argued that $\alpha^{il}=\delta^{il}\alpha_{\text{CS}}$, where $\alpha_{\text{CS}}$ is sensitive to the TRS-induced topological classification of the electronic ground state (encoded in a $\mathbb{Z}_{2}$ index).
-In general, $\alpha_{\text{CS}}$ is gauge-dependent and its explicit form employs a smooth global gauge of the vector bundle of occupied states over the 3D BZ.
-Thus a smooth global Hamiltonian gauge $\mathfrak{u}$ identified pointwise by $\mathfrak{u}_{\bm{k}}=(\ket{u_{n\boldsymbol{k}}})_{n\in\{1,\ldots,N_{\text{occ}}\}}$ is viable and in that gauge
+As described above, in band insulators with (generalized) TRS it has been argued that $\alpha^{il}=\delta^{il}\alpha_{\text{CS}}$, where $\alpha_{\text{CS}}$ is sensitive to the TRS-induced topological classification of the electronic ground state (encoded in a $\mathbb{Z}_{2}$ index).
+In general, $\alpha_{\text{CS}}$ is gauge dependent and its explicit form employs a smooth global gauge of the vector bundle of occupied Bloch states over the 3D BZ torus.
+Thus, a smooth global Hamiltonian gauge $\mathfrak{u}$ identified pointwise by $\mathfrak{u}_{\bm{k}}=(\ket{u_{n\boldsymbol{k}}})_{n\in\{1,\ldots,N_{\text{occ}}\}}$ is viable (if it exists) and in that gauge

 where repeated indices are summed.
-(The band sums run over the occupied bands $v,v',v_1\in\{1,\ldots,N_{\text{occ}}\}$ only.)
-Although the expression for $\alpha^{\mathfrak{u}}_{\text{CS}}$ is gauge-dependent, transforming from one appropriate gauge \footnote{In this context one typically considers gauge transformations that decompose as a product of unitary transformations, one acting on the occupied states and another on the unoccupied states.} to another can only change its value by an integer multiple of $e^2/hc$ \cite{TME_TI_2008,Vanderbilt2009}.
+(The implicit band sums run over the occupied bands $v,v',v_1\in\{1,\ldots,N_{\text{occ}}\}$ only.)
+Although the expression for $\alpha^{\mathfrak{u}}_{\text{CS}}$ is gauge-dependent, transforming from one appropriate gauge \footnote{In this context one typically considers gauge transformations that decompose as a product of unitary transformations, one acting on the occupied states and another on the unoccupied states.
+A gauge choice that is periodic over BZ is always made.} to another can only change its value by an integer multiple of $e^2/hc$ \cite{TME_TI_2008,Vanderbilt2009}.